bobaseb/energetically-coherent-computation/index.md

 - role in rich alphabets
 - defining conscious processing capabilities
 - relationship to transcriptomic profiles

+Gift exchange
+- energetic coherence in
+- maintenance of social bonds through
+- patterns of reciprocity in
+- relationship to value formation

 Glial networks
 - and consciousness